-ASIO-compatible hardware.
-While Asus Xonar AE is the only one that is officially supported by the game (as seen on ARESPEAR line of Konami gaming PCs – also on Lightning arcade cabs), other ASIO capable audio devices may work.
-Check this page for compatibility reports from users, and how to make registry modifications to “pretend” to the game that you have the Asus Xonar AE sound card.
-YMMV of course!!
+ASIO-compatible audio output device.
+While Asus Xonar AE is the only one that is officially supported by the game (as seen on ARESPEAR line of Konami gaming PCs – also on Lightning arcade cabs), other ASIO capable audio devices may or may not work.

 Before you go out and buy a sound card, be mindful that -